Arne-Sandberg/swarm-rest-metrics-facade/README.md

 ## Improvement ideas

   1. log the plot IDs from the response to ElasticSearch so we can see which ones are most popular
+  1. users calling the API directly can filter columns so the plot ID won't always be there.
+We need to support this gracefully.